m-podhajski/regelCLI/README.md

 Command Line Interface for [Regel](https://github.com/utopia-group/regel) - Regular Expression Generation from Examples and Language

+Make sure you have installed dependencies for [regel](https://github.com/utopia-group/regel) and `gradle`.

 To start you need to pull install regel and its dependencies (make sure you are in `regelCLI` directory):
 ```shell
 git clone https://github.com/utopia-group/regel